Mets vs. Cubs MLB Betting Odds, Trends & Prediction

 Wrigley Field, Chicago, IL

-As of this writing, our MLB Public Betting Page shows that 71% of bets are on the Cubs’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 52% of bets are on the Mets’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Mets vs. Cubs MLB Betting Trends

-The total has gone UNDER in 10 of Chi Cubs’ last 12 games this season
+The total has gone UNDER in 10 of Chi Cubs’ last 13 games

 Mets vs. Cubs MLB BETTING PREDICTION

 Take New York.
-The Mets are 11-3 in their last 14 games overall, are 6-1 in their last seven road contests and are 9-2 in their last 11 league contests.
-On the other side, the Cubs are just 6-15 in their last 21 league matchups, are 2-5 in their last seven meetings with an opponent from the National League East and are 1-5 in their last six games played on a Friday.
+The Mets are 9-2 in their last 11 games overall, are 7-1 in their last eight road matchups and are 10-2 in their last 12 league contests.
+On the other side, the Cubs are just 6-16 in their last 22 games against a league foe, are 2-6 in their last eight games against an opponent from the National League East matchups and are 2-5 in their last seven games when listed as a favorite.